solidjs/solid/documentation/api.md

 # Control Flow

 Solid uses components for control flow.
 The reason is that with reactivity to be performant we have to control how elements are created.
-For example with a list a simple `map` is inefficient as it always maps everything.
+For example with lists, a simple `map` is inefficient as it always maps everything.
 This means helper functions.

 Wrapping these in components is convenient way for terse templating and allows users to compose and build their own control flows.